 Depart early from Vis and set sail to Vrboska on Hvar, a bit further east than Stari Grad.
 Vrboska is another picture-perfect village, and while it isn’t nearly as old as Stari Grad, it was ‘only’ founded in the 15th century, it still has heaps of character.

 Vrboska is a little less polished and rougher around the edges than Stari Grad.
-In Stari Grad, all the historic houses are in perfect condition, while in Vrboska there are several dilapidated buildings slowly falling apart or left unfinished though that doesn’t take away any of the charm of this enchanting village!
+In Stari Grad, all the historic houses are in perfect condition, while in Vrboska, there are several dilapidated buildings slowly falling apart or left unfinished.
+However, that doesn’t take away any of the charms of this enchanting village!